Creole for Kidz and the History of Zydeco

 Download new 4-page color brochure about Creole4Kidz!

-“They were mesmerized and couldn’t take their eyes off you.” – Carson Center staff
+“The students were mesmerized and couldn’t take their eyes off you.” – Carson Center staff

 Photo below Carson Center for the Performing Arts, Paducah, KY 2025.
 1700 students at a sold out school time performance.